robinhood/faust/docs/userguide/channels.rst

 ======

 A *topic* is a **named channel**, backed by a Kafka topic.
-The name is used as the address of the channel, that way it can be shared by multiple processes and each process will receive a partition of the topic.
+The name is used as the address of the channel, to share it between multiple processes and each process will receive a partition of the topic.